KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-api/prices.md

 **pricesinfo bettxid [height]**

-The `pricesinfo` method returns information about the bet referred by the "bettxid"
+The `pricesinfo` method returns information about the bet referred by the `bettxid` bet.

 ### Arguments